 The Federal Bureau of Investigation is responsible for tracking hate crimes across the country, but the data are notoriously unreliable.
-Despite the FBI recording an all-time high in hate-motivated incidents in 2017 (the most recent year’s statistics available) the number is likely much higher.
 Low reporting from victims to police and inconsistent reporting from police to federal authorities have created a massive gap in how we understand hate in America.

 Researchers from the University of Utah want to fill that gap with an app.